User-defined subprograms and anonymous blocks [YSQL]

 • A procedure does something (i.e. its raison d'être is to have side effects) and is invoked using the dedicated call statement.

-Therefore, in Version 10 and earlier, functions allowed formal arguments with the out and inout mode; and the returns clause was optional.
+Therefore, in PostgreSQL Version 10 and earlier, functions allowed formal arguments with the out and inout mode; and the returns clause was optional.
+(It's also possible to create a function that has returns void.
+This has the same effect as a single data type were specified and null were returned.)
 PostgreSQL is duty-bound to allow application code that ran in an older version to work in the same way in a newer version.
 This means that even in the current version of PostgreSQL, a function can still be used where procedure is the proper choice.

 Respect the intended distinction between functions and procedures.

-Yugabyte recommends that you ignore the possibility to use a function for the purpose that a procedure is intended by regarding a function's returns clause as mandatory and avoiding the use of out and inout arguments.
+Yugabyte recommends that you avoid the possibility to use a function for the purpose that a procedure is intended by regarding a function's returns clause as mandatory and avoiding the use of out and inout arguments.
+This implies that, for a table function, you should prefer returns table(...) over returns setof.
+The latter requires a list of out arguments that correspond to the columns that you list, when you use the former, within the parenthesis of table(...).

 call_procedure